-miniconda A slimmed down version of Anaconda focussed on virtual environment and package management, includes only conda and Python, not open source, but free.
+miniconda A slimmed down version of Anaconda focused on virtual environment and package management, includes only conda and Python, not open source, but free.

 conda The open source package manager utilized by Anaconda and miniconda.

 pip Included in Python 3.4 and later, this tool does not manage the virtual environment but does handle package management for both venv and virtualenv.
 Not all python tools have been integrated into the Anaconda repositories or packages for install.
 Some, such as mkdocs, must still be installed via pip even when using Anaconda3 or miniconda.